 Contact a Child Custody Attorney

 With offices in South Jordan, Bountiful, and Utah County, the Utah Divorce Lawyers at Pearson Butler assist with child support and family law issues.
-We offer free consultations at our South Jordan and Bountiful office locations.
 Our firm has experience in drafting Parenting Plans that are beneficial to you and your children.
 Feel free to call us at (800) 265-2314.